What is it?

 Underneath the A6 Avant’s neatly styled bodywork is a hybrid aluminium chassis and five-link suspension.
 Four options are available: the base passive setup, a lowered sport setup, springs with adaptive dampers, or a fully adaptive air suspension system.
 A new all-wheel-steering system is also on the options list.

-Alongside a dizzying array of new cabin and driver assistance tech, the A6 also joins the latest A7 and A8 in adopting mild-hybrid systems across the range.
+Alongside a dizzying array of new cabin and driver assistance tech, the A6 also joins the latest Audi A7 and Audi A8 in adopting mild-hybrid systems across the range.
 Entry-level cars use a 12V system, with the 48V tech reserved for the six-cylinder engines.

 It recuperates energy under coasting or braking (storing it in a lithium ion battery that serves as the main electrical supply on 48V models) activates the start/stop when coasting to a halt at up to 14mph, and turns the engine off entirely for short periods when lifting off above 34mph.
 The result is an average efficiency improvement of 10% over equivalent engines not equipped with the tech.